Disalo/ANN_Pyspark/README.md

 The dataset is provided from:
 https://archive.ics.uci.edu/ml/datasets/banknote+authentication

-For cluster connection its URL should be given in Sparksession.
+For cluster connection, its URL should be given in Sparksession.